 Rule 2.
-You assess the quality of the research question (and decide whether you want to read the article or not) based on the authors objectives, the planned (or hoped for) contributions to the body of knowledgelf you can see no justification of how answering the question will contribute to the body of knowledge, it's probably not a study worth reading.
+You assess the quality of the research question (and decide whether you want to read the article or not) based on the authors objectives those planned (or hoped for) contributions to the body of knowledge.
+A really good question will make contributions to all three components.
+If you can see no justification of how answering the question will contribute to the body of knowledge, it's probably not a study worth reading.

 Rule 3.
 You distinguish between results and conclusions and generally want to focus on the conclusions because these are generally applicable, not limited to the specific people in a study.
 A result is specific to a study - just what the data showed.
 It does not matter whether the data are "quantitative" or "qualitative."
-For example, a result would be that "There was a positive correlation (R2 = 0.83) at a p-value of 0.05 between reduced cognitive function and childhood maltreatment."
-Another would be "Three themes emerged from the focus groups asked to define culturally appropriate healthy foods: (A) that the foods reflect the traditional diet of the family modified to reduce consumption of fat, salt, sugar and other detrimental nutritional additives; (B) that the foods reflect important aspects of group identity, such as the historic importance of root crops, greens and pulses in the diet; and (C) that the food can be prepared and served in a way that saves time for the person who cooks the food."

-Conclusions can take many forms, but three forms are very common.
+For example, a result would be that "There was a positive correlation ( $R^2 = 0.83$ ) at a p-value of 0.05 between reduced cognitive function and childhood maltreatment."
+Another would be "Three themes emerged from the focus groups asked to define culturally appropriate healthy foods: (A) that the foods reflect the traditional diet of the family modified to reduce consumption of fat, salt, sugar and other detrimental nutritional additives; (B) that the foods reflect important aspects of group identity, such as the historic importance of root crops, greens and pulses in the diet; and (C) that the food can be prepared and served in a way that saves time for the female head of household."
+Conclusions can take many forms, but three are what you will see three most commonly.
 (1) Researchers often make recommendations for changes in practice or policy.
 These are generally easy to identify.
 (2) Researchers often state a general relationship that emerges from their findings.
-For example, depending on the supporting evidence, the researcher might conclude that "Prolonged exposure to childhood maltreatment, whether psychological, social, or physical, can be expected to have lifelong impacts on the ability of the individual to develop higher cognitive abilities."
-In another study example, one might conclude that: "Providing access to culturally appropriate foods is critical to improving diet in poor communities.
+For example, in the first example of a result above (and depending on the supporting evidence), the researcher might conclude that "Prolonged exposure to childhood maltreatment, whether psychological, social, or physical, can be expected to have lifelong impacts on the ability of the individual to develop higher cognitive abilities."
+In the second example, one might conclude that: "Providing access to culturally appropriate foods is critical to improving diet in poor communities.
 Access to unusual foods that represent significant changes in traditional dietary patterns are apt to be poorly received..."
 (3) Conclusions can be drawn about the theory itself.
 For example, one might conclude that "The theory of planned behavior provides unsatisfactory explanations of behavior change in many arenas because it fails to include key components in the decision-making process, most importantly the influence of social norms and values well beyond the reference groups traditionally incorporated in the construct of behavioral norms.
 This is especially important for people who are highly engaged with broad, sometimes overlapping and sometimes guite distinct, social networks through social media."

-Now, you are ready to assess the validity of the conclusions and the overall value of a study.
+Now, you are ready to assess the validity and overall value of a study.
 This is one of three course goals - e.g., it's important.
 But there are rules to the game.
 It's not whether you LIKE the conclusions; it's whether they are warranted.